jfernancordova/jfernancordova.github.io/_posts/2018-01-18-introducing-myself.md

 ---

 <div style="text-align: justify">
-Hi!, I'm José Fernando, a Web Developer focused on Backend Development and an IT student originally from Venezuela and currently living in Argentina.
+Hi!
+I'm José Fernando, a Backend Developer and an IT student originally from Venezuela and currently living in Argentina.
 <br>
 I'm passionate about PHP, Golang, Docker, and Linux.
 I would like to say that I was a geek all my life, but I wasn't.
 <br>